ak20fnaad/acicd_proj/README.md

       e)Deploying to Azure pipelines
       f)Verify Prediction with starter code (in this case)

+4. Future improvement for the project
+  In the future more steps will be added to the various stages, more operation will be performed for an indepth upderstanding.

 Note: Afile screenshots will be included.
  ![Screen shots](https://github.com/ak20fnaad/acicd_proj/blob/main/Proj_deliver.docx)